microsoft/FluidFramework/docs/content/start/property-dds/property-collection.md

 **Primitive Collections**
   Primitive collections are strictly typed with one of the Primitive Property Types (e.g. a String array or Float64 map).
 These collections directly contain the literal values of the given type.
-They do not support polymorphism, all entries have to be of the same type The collection itself is a leaf in the PropertySet   tree.
+They do not support polymorphism, all entries have to be of the same type.
+The collection itself is a leaf in the PropertySet tree.
 This means, there are no Property objects for the entries of the collection.
 All interactions (e.g. setting and getting the values of entries) with the collection are done via the object for collection property.
 It is not possible to address the entries of a primitive collection via a path (since paths always refer to property objects).